 I’m not a fancy person, and I have little tolerance for the suggestion that maintaining a healthy lifestyle requires considerable time and effort.
 In my experience, it merely requires quality information, intention, and mindfulness.
 A little time spent on the front end (cooking at home) saves me a lot more time and money on the back end — keeping me healthy and my budget balanced.

-Here’s my family’s favorite banana bread recipe.
-Instead of using all-purpose flour, I ground up quick oats in my blender.
-This made a naturally gluten-free flour for about half the cost of the store-bought variety.
+Here’s my favorite banana bread recipe.
+Instead of using all-purpose flour, I grind up rolled oats (or quick oats) in my blender.
+This makes a naturally gluten-free flour for about half the cost of the store-bought variety.
 Using oats also preserves the fluffy texture that I love in baked goods, which is often missing in other types of gluten-free recipes.

 1 teaspoon salt